 Premenstrual syndrome is a combination of symptoms that occur a week or two before you have menstrual periods.
 At least 90% of women say, one of the common symptoms that can be experienced is bloating, moodiness, and headaches.
-Some women do have milder symptoms whereas some might have a severe one.
+Some women do have milder symptoms whereas some might have severe ones.
 Women belonging to the age group above 30 years are likely to have these symptoms.

 There are no such diagnoses or tests that can help to know when can these symptoms occur in your body.

-Below is a list of women who are likely to have premenstrual syndrome:
+Below is a list of women who are likely to have premenstrual syndrome

 - High level of stress